 In large bowl, toss the tomatoes with the thyme, salt, pepper, and feta cheese.

 I love using fresh veggies from the garden or farmer’s market in summer recipes!
-Are you growing any veggies this summer?
+Are you growing any veggies yourself?